1 Part Course |

 • Introducing FICs above trading companies

-• CGT and income tax considerations
+• Capital Gains Tax (CGT) and income tax considerations

 • Stamp taxes and other transaction costs